Aliases for MAPKAPK5 Gene

 GeneCards Summary for MAPKAPK5 Gene

 MAPKAPK5 (Mitogen-Activated Protein Kinase-Activated Protein Kinase 5) is a Protein Coding gene.
-Among its related pathways are MAPK signaling pathway and Akt Signaling.
-GO annotations related to this gene include protein serine/threonine kinase activity and MAP kinase kinase activity.
-An important paralog of this gene is MKNK2.
+Among its related pathways are Regulation of TP53 Activity and Signaling mediated by p38-alpha and p38-beta.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is MAPKAPK2.

 UniProtKB/Swiss-Prot for MAPKAPK5 Gene